syncfusion-content/java-file-format-docs/java-file-formats/word-library/mail-merge/mail-merge-options.md

 ## Remove empty paragraphs

-You can remove the empty paragraphs when the paragraph has only a merge field item, without any data during Mail merge process.
+You can remove the empty paragraphs when the paragraph has only a merge field item, without any data during the mail merge process.

-The following code example shows how to remove the empty paragraphs during Mail merge process.
+The following code example shows how to remove the empty paragraphs during the mail merge process.

 {% tabs %}